Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Forcing, truth and the place of the subject

-The method of forcing is of fundamental importance for Badiou's philosophy.
+The method of forcing is of fundamental importance for Badiou’s philosophy.
 The event escapes ontology; it is ``that-which-is-not-being-qua-being'', so it has no place in set theory or the forcing construction.
-However, the post-evental truth that enters and modifies the situation is presented by forcing in the form of a generic set that leads to an extension of the ground model.
-In other words, the situation understood as the ground model $M$ is transformed by a post-evental truth identified with a generic set $G$, and becomes the generic model $M[G]$.
+However, the post-evental truth that enters, and modifies the situation, is presented by forcing in the form of a generic set leading to an extension of the ground model.
+In other words, the situation, understood as the ground model $M$, is transformed by a post-evental truth identified with a generic set $G$, and becomes the generic model $M[G]$.
 Moreover, the knowledge of the situation is interpreted as the language of set theory, serving to discern elements of the situation; and as axioms of set theory, deciding validity of statements about the situation.
-Knowledge understood in this way does not decide the existence of a generic set in the situation nor can it point its elements (this property of truth will be thoroughly discussed later).
+Knowledge, understood in this way, does not decide the existence of a generic set in the situation nor can it point to its elements (this property of truth will be thoroughly discussed later).
 A generic set is always \emph{undecidable} and \emph{indiscernible}.

-Therefore from the perspective of knowledge it is not possible to establish, whether a situation is still the ground-model or it has undergone a generic extension resulting from the occurrence of an event; only the subject can interventionally decide it.
-And it is only the subject who decides about belonging of particular elements to the generic set.
-A \emph{procedure of truth} or \emph{procedure of fidelity} \cite[p.
-329]{BE} supported in this way gives rise to the subject language.
-It consists of sentences of set theory, so in this respect it is a part of knowledge, nonetheless \emph{veridicity} of the subject language originates from decisions of the faithful subject.
-Consequently, a procedure of fidelity forces statements about the situation as it is after being extended and modified by the operation of truth.
+Therefore, from the perspective of knowledge, it is not possible to establish, whether a situation is still the ground-model or it has undergone a generic extension resulting from the occurrence of an event; only the subject can interventionally decide this.
+And it is only the subject who decides about the belonging of particular elements to the generic set (i.e. the truth).
+A \emph{procedure of truth} or \emph{procedure of fidelity} [BE, p.
+329] supported in this way gives rise to the subject language.
+It consists of sentences of set theory, so in this respect it is a part of knowledge, although the \emph{veridicity} of the subject language originates from decisions of the faithful subject.
+Consequently, a procedure of fidelity forces statements about the situation as it is after being extended, and modified by the operation of truth.